Celenzo/githubApiSlackBot/README.md

 > sudo rabbitmq-server

-> Github Webhook : node server.js & && ngrok http 4567
+> Github Webhook : node server.js & && ngrok http 4567 \n
-  Set the link as organization webhook on github
-  The Webhook will get all events and send them in a queue
+  Set the link as organization webhook on github \n The Webhook will get all events and send them in a queue

-> Slack bot : Create a slack app and get the incoming webhook token Put the token in slackBot/config.js (in slack.token) The program will send all message from the queue to slack
+> Slack bot : Create a slack app and get the incoming webhook token \n Put the token in slackBot/config.js (in slack.token) \n The program will send all message from the queue to slack